tejones/retailstoreofthefuture/recommendation-service/README.md

 # Functionality
-This service creates Kafka consumers to listen to "entry event" and "focus event".
+This service creates MQTT consumers to listen to "entry event" and "focus event".

 **Entry event** is generated (externally), whenever a customer enters the store.